 Website

-Sri Lanka vs Zimbabwe 5th Match Hero Cup 1993 Article
+Sri Lanka vs Zimbabwe 5th Match Hero Cup 1993 Highlights

-Read the article of Sri Lanka vs Zimbabwe 5th Match Hero Cup 1993 - Hero Cup five-nation one-day international tournament of the 5th match played between Zimbabwe and Sri Lanka at Moin-ul-Haq Stadium, Patna in 15th November 1993.
+Read the highlights of Sri Lanka vs Zimbabwe 5th Match Hero Cup 1993 - C.A.B.
+Jubilee Tournament Hero Cup five-nation one-day international tournament of the 5th match played between Zimbabwe and Sri Lanka at Moin-ul-Haq Stadium, Patna on 15th November 1993.

-Sanath Jayasuriya's four-for after Half-centuries from Aravinda de Silva and Arjuna Ranatunga helped to Sri Lanka comprehensive 55-run victory over babes Zimbabwe in the fifth match of a Hero Cup five-nation tournament.
+Half-centuries from Aravinda de Silva and Arjuna Ranatunga before Sanath Jayasuriya's four-for helped to Sri Lanka comprehensive 55-run victory over babes Zimbabwe in the fifth match of a Hero Cup five-nation tournament.

 * Sri Lanka finally broke their 6-match losing streak in One-day internationals.